min2ha/ukwa-site/content/target/53371/index.en.md

   "subject": "UK General Election 2017"
 }

-# British Association for Counselling and Psychotherapy: General Election 2017

 Calls on BACP members To speak up for counselling and psychotherapy during the 2017 general election campaign and get the professions the political support and protection they need.